 The prizes for the 2015 festival were:

 All the festival games are freely available to play online or download from the main site.
 During the main run of the festival, players could nominate games for an "Audience Choice" ribbon, although we respectfully requested nominators to play at least two festival games before submitting a ballot.
-Anyone who is not a organizer could make a nomination.
+Anyone who is not a Spring Thing organizer could make a nomination.

-Alumni of past are contacted separately by the organizer with instructions for how to nominate games for the "Alumni's Choice" ribbon.
+Alumni of past Things are contacted separately by the organizer with instructions for how to nominate games for the "Alumni's Choice" ribbon.

 After the festival closes, nominations close and ribbons are awarded.
 The games will remain permanently available on the festival site and at the IF Archive, along with any supplemental material of the author's choosing (walkthrough, source code, etc.).